 An engraving of The Assembly Rooms from 1829.
 Artist: A. McClatchie.

 Many of his speeches put pressure on the breakaway Free Church to ‘Send Back the Money’ to the slave plantation owners in the Southern U.S. In order to grow the Free Church of Scotland, representatives had visited the Southern States on a fund raising mission.
-Large sums were raised from the slave states where the Presbyterian Church was strong.
+Three thousand pounds was raised from the slave states where the Presbyterian Church was strong.

 “They leave their homes and go to the United States, and strike hands in good Christian fellowship with men whose hands are full of blood—the coats, the boots, the watches, the houses, and all they possess, are the result of the unpaid toil of the poor fettered, stricken, and branded slave.” – Frederick Douglass